belcyangarita/Github_heritability_predictability_Meat_Traits/README.md

 ### Run workflow

-1. To obtain the results in the same order as it are reported in ```Angarita Barajas et al.```, the code files must be execute in according to order as it appear in the folder, althought each code can be execute the individual way.
+1. To obtain the results in the same order as it are reported in ```Angarita Barajas et al. (2021).
+Heritability estimates and predictive ability for pig meat quality traits using identity-by-state and identity-by-descent relationships with low pedigree depth```, the code files must be execute in according to order as it appear in the folder, althought each code can be execute the individual way.

 ## Acknowledgements
-> This research was founded by Agencia Nacional de Promoción Científica y Tecnológica, Argentina, PICT-2018-04497 and by National Institute of Food and Agriculture Award no. 2021-67021-34150 to Juan P. Steibel.
+> This research was funded by Agencia Nacional de Promoción Científica y Tecnológica, Argentina, PICT-2018-04497 and by National Institute of Food and Agriculture Award no. 2021-67021-34150 to Juan P. Steibel.
 Computer resources were provided by the Michigan State University High Performance Computing Center (HPCC).